 Love wave dispersion is usually more difficult to measure than that of Rayleigh waves because the process involves the analysis of the typically noisier horizontal seismometer components.
 Also, long-period Love waves have similar group velocities over a wide frequency band, especially in the oceans (see Figure 35).
-This often makes Love waves to appear pulse-like which hampered early dispersion measurements before the computer era.
-Nevertheless, Love wave dispersion measurements go back to at least the 1940s (e.g. Wilson, 1940).
+This often makes Love waves to appear pulselike, which hampered early dispersion measurements before the computer era.
+Nevertheless, Love wave dispersion measurements go back to at least the 1940s (e.g., Wilson, 1940).
 Figures 34 and 35 give a summary of the expected dispersion curves for fundamental mode Rayleigh and Love waves and their first five overtones.
-The curves are shown for isotropic PREM and both continental and oceanic crust.
-At frequencies above 10mHz, variations in crustal structure have a significant effect on dispersion.
-Throughout a wide range in frequency, Rayleigh wave fundamental mode group velocity curves are fairly isolated from overtones which allows easy dispersion measurement.
-This is not the case for overtones which overlap at frequencies above 15 mHz.
-Sophisticated "tuning" techniques, such as array stacking, are then necessary to assess individual overtone dispersion (see section on higher modes).
+The curves are shown for isotropic PREM and both continental crust and oceanic crust.
+At frequencies above 10 mHz, variations in crustal structure have a significant effect on dispersion.
+Throughout a wide range in frequency, Rayleigh wave fundamental mode group velocity curves are fairly isolated from overtones, which allows easy dispersion measurement.
+This is not the case for overtones that overlap at frequencies above 15 mHz.
+Sophisticated 'tuning' techniques, such as array stacking, are then necessary to assess individual overtone dispersion (see Section 1.04.3.4).
 Also note that the first overtone branch overlaps with the Love wave fundamental mode branch between 10 and 30 mHz, for oceanic paths.
 Ignoring possible interference effects may lead to biased Love wave dispersion data, which is revisited in a later section.

 For Rayleigh waves, we observe two Airy phases for which group velocity does not change much with frequency (Figures 34 and 35).
-One is near 4mHz, the other one is near 20mHz.
-Between 4 and 20mHz, the group velocity dispersion is inverse.
-The condition du/dk < 0 implies that modes with higher l , hence higher frequency, are faster than modes with lower l (compare also with Figure 33).
-This can be seen in the low-pass filtered seismogram of Figure 2.
-Below 4mHz and above 20mHz, we observe regular dispersion with du/dk > 0 (low l modes are faster).
-This can be seen in Figure 36 that shows Rayleigh wave seismograms between 20 and 50mHz in an oceanic setting.
-This figure also emphasizes that modern ocean bottom seismic instrumentation allows us to observe long-period surface waves on the ocean floor to an unprecedented signal level.
-Depending on crustal structure, a third Airy phase may be observed for Rayleigh waves near 50mHz.
+One is near 4 mHz, and the other one is near 20 mHz.
+Between 4 and 20 mHz, the group velocity dispersion is inverse.
+The condition du/dk < 0 implies that modes with higher $\ell_i$ hence higher frequency, are faster than modes with lower $\ell$ (compare also with Figure 33).
+This can be seen in the low-pass-filtered seismogram in Figure 2.
+Below 4 mHz and above 20 mHz, we observe regular dispersion with du/dk > 0(low- $\ell$ modes are faster).
+This can be seen in Figure 36 that shows Rayleigh wave seismograms between 20 and 50 mHz in an oceanic setting.
+The figure also emphasizes that modern ocean bottom seismic instrumentation allows us to observe long-period surface waves on the ocean floor to an unprecedented signal level.
+Depending on crustal structure, a third Airy phase may be observed for Rayleigh waves near 50 mHz.
 For Love waves, group velocities are very similar over a large range in frequency.
-In oceanic settings in particular, the dispersion is very weak between 4 and 20 mHz, so that Love wave trains usually appear quite pulse like.
+In oceanic settings in particular, the dispersion is very weak between 4 and 20 mHz, so that Love wave trains usually appear quite pulse-like.

-First attempts to take a general regionalization of surface wave dispersion beyond a distinction between continents and oceans go back to Toksöz and Anderson (1966) who decomposed composite- path great-circle data into those of pure-path oceanic, shield and mountain-tectonic regions.
-They analyzed records of the great "Good Friday" 1964 Alaska Earthquake (Mar 28, 1964) at stations Isabella, California (later station ISA of the TerraScope Network), Kipapa, Hawaii (later station KIP of the IDA, GSN and GEOSCOPE networks) and Stuttgart, Germany (later station STU of the GE-OFON network).
-Kanamori (1970) analyzed many more records of this event (M=8.5 as reported by Kanamori), another great earthquake in the Kuril Islands Region (Oct 13, 1963; M=8.3) and a supplement of earlier published data.
-Apart from phase and group velocity, he also measured great-circle attenuation but did not interpret the latter further.
-Dziewonski (1970) analyzed phase and group velocity for the Aug 15, 1963 Peru earthquake (the same earthquake that provided mode data for Earth model 1066A by Gilbert and Dziewonski, 1975) though phase velocities were derived from mode observations.
-This paper also showed, for the first time, that world-circling measured phase and group velocities are mutually consistent.
-Knopoff (1972) first provided a more detailed discussion of surface wave dispersion in different tectonic regions.
+The first attempts to take a general regionalization of surface wave dispersion beyond a distinction between continents and oceans go back to Toksöz and Anderson (1966) who decomposed composite-path great-circle data into those of 'pure-path' oceanic, shield, and mountain-tectonic regions.
+They analyzed records of the great Good Friday 1964 Alaska earthquake (28 March 1964) at stations Isabella, California (later station ISA of the TERRAscope Network), Kipapa, Hawaii (later station KIP of the IDA, GSN, and GEOSCOPE networks), and Stuttgart, Germany (later station STU of the GEOFON network).
+Kanamori (1970) analyzed many more records of this event (M= 8.5 as reported by Kanamori) and another great